This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 As you probably guessed from the title, the base of this recipe is made with almond flour.

-Since almonds are naturally gluten-free, almond flour has become a popular gluten-free flour choice for baking.
+Since almonds are naturally gluten-free, this flour has become a popular gluten-free, paleo, and keto flour choice.
 The flour definitely takes some getting used to since it doesn’t sub 1:1 with a gluten flour (like all-purpose flour).
 But once you get a feel for this flour, it’s delicious and easy to work with.

 Almond flour adds a nutty, naturally-sweet flavor to baked goods.
 This means many times you can get away with using less sweetener in a recipe because the almonds naturally lend a sweet flavor to the baked good.